f5devcentral/terraform-aws-f5-sca/README.md

 - Topology Considerations
 - Public and Internal Applications

-For customers getting strated they do not need to focus on the scaling and sizing day one but it is __highly recommended__ that one engage with F5 Field Engineering and Architecture to have a sizing exercise coupled with an architecture discussion to hone in on what the deployment and the combined F5+AWS architecture should look like.
+For customers getting strated they do not need to focus on the scaling and sizing day one but it is __highly recommended__ that one engage with F5 Field Engineering in a sizing exercise coupled with an architecture discussion to hone in on what the deployment and the combined F5+AWS architecture should look like.

 ## Some common questions around the SCA: